Shuttle/shuttle-esb/sample-publish-subscribe.md

 > Install the `Shuttle.Core.StructureMap` nuget package.

-This will add the [StructureMap](http://structuremap.github.io/) implementation of the [component container](http://shuttle.github.io/shuttle-core/overview-container/) interfaces.
+This will provide access to the StructureMap dependency injection container.

 > Add a reference to the `Shuttle.PublishSubscribe.Messages` project.